astridhunter/project-akira/data/nlu.md

 - My name is [Ram Shankar](name)
 - [Aditya](name) here

-## intent:twitter_trend_query
+## intent:ask_twitter_trends
 - What are the twitter trends at [Chennai](location)
 - Send me twitter trends in [Mumbai](location)
-- What's trending on Twitter?
+- What's trending on twitter?
 - Give me twitter trends at my place.
-- trending news on Twitter please at [Delhi](location)
+- trending news on twitter please at [Delhi](location)
 - What is trending on Twitter?
-- What is Trending in [Chennai](location) on Twitter?
+- What is trending in [Chennai](location) on twitter?
-- Trends on Twitter please
+- Trends on twitter please
 - get me the latest twitter trends
-- What is hot on twitter now?
+- What is hot on twitter right now?
+- What is trending on twitter at [Tokyo](location)

 ## intent:thank
 - Thank you